aaps/MCmotions/README.md

 #NEW:
-getting rid of if no scene mentioned at lister exported file will be corrupted (done)

-some crude stairs corners, this is tricky (done, not negative stairs tho)
+a file that will translate block ids to names, colors, light emittance.

+a color getter that will scrape a website that will get average colors of textures names and ids for blocks, dont realy kneed it now since it is in the materials.txt , still could use it in the future when there will be more blocks (perhaps ?)

+some refactoring so it all looks better and is more understandable

 #ToDo:
 1

-* a file that will translate block ids to names, colors, light emittance and some more ?, to be used by minecraftimporter.

-* a parser

 * more block shapes for map import

 * a option for proxy to only record chunks once, to speed up recording

 * a option for the proxy to relay those recorded chunks to client for huge bandwith save

-refactoring like there is no tomorrow

 adding cams that where imported by proxy commands